Why Move to Sydney or NSW, Australia, from the UK? Here’s 28 Reasons to Get You Started…

 22. Discover Aboriginal Culture

-Sydney is home to some incredible Aboriginal art and in the Blue Mountains National Park you can see some of the oldest surviving human art form in the world…the Red Hands Cave houses breathtaking Aboriginal rock art.
+Sydney is home to some incredible Aboriginal art, and in the Blue Mountains National Park, you can see some of the oldest surviving human art forms in the world…the Red Hands Cave houses breathtaking Aboriginal rock art.
 The complex and beautiful culture of the traditional owners of this land will fascinate you the more you learn about it.

 23. Keen on Sustainability and Being Environmentally Friendly

-Whilst Australia has a bit of mixed enironmental reputation, Sydney prides itself on being a forward thinking and green city.
-Building on from the ‘green’ Olympics hosted back in 2000, Sydney is still a pioneer of sustainability today.
+Whilst Australia has a mixed environmental reputation, Sydney prides itself on being a forward-thinking and green city.
+Building on from the ‘green’ Olympics hosted in 2000, Sydney is still a sustainability pioneer today.
 The local government’s Sustainable Sydney 2030 programme aims to ensure the city safeguards its beautiful environment for years to come.

-The NSW Enrionmental Protection Authority takes caring for the natural habitat very seriously, especially the wake of the recent forest fires.
-They even have an air quality index on their website which is updated daily.
+The NSW Environmental Protection Authority takes caring for the natural habitat very seriously, especially after recent forest fires.
+They even have an air quality index on their website, which is updated daily.

 24. Amazing Food – and it’s Healthy Too!

-Sydneysiders are big on food and the huge variety available reflects the cultural diversity of the city.
-So no matter whether you’re looking for a café for lunch, to celebrate a night out with friends, try some Vietnamese or even an English pub to alleviate homesickness, you won’t be disappointed.
+Sydneysiders are big on food, and the vast variety available reflects the city’s cultural diversity.
+So whether you’re looking for a café for lunch, to celebrate a night out with friends, or try some Vietnamese or even an English pub to alleviate homesickness, you won’t be disappointed.

 25. Family Friendly

-NSW and Sydney could be the most perfect place to raise a family friendly and welcoming, clean environment, great schools, weather, beaches, outdoor lifestyle, safe, combined with all the advantages of living close to a cosmopolitan city.
+NSW and Sydney could be the perfect place to raise a family-friendly and welcoming, clean environment, great schools, weather, beaches, outdoor lifestyle, safe, combined with all the advantages of living close to a cosmopolitan city.
 What else could you ask for?

 26. Very Well Connected With the Rest of the World